- ASU Home

 As a military-friendly institution, ASU supports partnerships with military agencies to apply military training credit to an ASU degree.
 Information on these agreements is provided below.

 ASU and NCS’s articulation agreement allows NSA employees and students to transfer their NCS credits into seven different undergraduate and graduate degree and certificate programs offered through ASU’s Kay Bailey Hutchison Center for Security Studies (CSS).
 NCS students who complete a 13-course track in counter-terrorism can transfer up to 42 credit hours into the B.A. or B.S. in Criminal Justice.
 NCS students who complete a prescribed homeland security course track can transfer up to 66 credit hours into either the B.S.S. in Intelligence and Analysis or the B.S.S. in Border Security.
-The degree plans for the undergraduate degrees can be found below and indicate what NCS credits are awarded for each degree plan.
-Additional agreements exists at the graduate level.
+The degree plans for the degrees can be found below and indicate what NCS credits are awarded for each degree plan.

 The AU-ABC program allows students with an A.A.S. degree from the Community College of the Air Force (CCAF) to complete their ASU bachelor’s degree online with no more than 60 additional credit hours, with some students requiring as few as 31 additional hours.
 The number of additional credits depends on the credits completed through CCAF and through other colleges/universities.
 Majors available include: